-Figure 50: Pseudo-proper orbital elements of the asteroids residing in the J2/1 - semimajor axis a_p vs. eccentricity e_p (top), semimajor axis a_p vs. inclination $\sin I_p$ (bottom).
+Figure 38: Pseudo-proper orbital elements of the asteroids residing in the J2/1 - semimajor axis a_p vs. eccentricity e_p (top), semimajor axis a_p vs. inclination sin I_p (bottom).
 Bodies of different populations are indicated by different symbols: (i) the stable Zhongguos by full circles, (ii) the marginally stable Griquas by open squares, and (iii) the unstable asteroids by crosses.
 The error bars depict standard deviations of the pseudo-proper elements computed from a 1 My interval of time.
-The thin solid line labelled J2/1 is the libration centre (the pericentric branch) and the thick solid line J2/1 is the separatrix of the resonance (both shown for $I=0^{\circ}$).
-The dashed and dashed-dotted lines indicate borders of the most important secular resonances embedded inside the J2/1 (all shown for $I=10^{\circ}$; adapted from Moons et al. 1998), namely the ν{16} resonance (short-dashed), the Kozai resonance (dashed) and the ν_5 resonance (dash-dotted).
-A majority of the stable asteroids is clustered in the island B, while a few of them (see Table 16) are located in the island A, characterized by a higher mean eccentricity and inclination.
-All unstable asteroids are located in the chaotic zone where various secular resonances overlap.
-Griquas are a border-line population mostly at the edge of the B-region.
-In fact, 2-D projections shown here always lack clarity in showing 3-D structures; for that reason we posted a 3-D animation of the resonance structure with positions of the embedded asteroids at our web-site http://sirrah.troja.mff.cumi.cz/yarko-site/.
+The thin solid line labelled J2/1 is the libration centre (the pericentric branch) and the thick solid line J2/1 is the separatrix of the resonance (both shown for $I = 0^{\circ}$).
+The dashed and dashed-dotted lines indicate borders of the most important secular resonances embedded inside the J2/1 (all shown for $I = 10^{\circ}$; adapted from Moons et al. 1998), namely the ν{16} resonance (short-dashed), the Kozai resonance (dashed) and the ν_5 resonance (dash-dotted).
+A majority of the stable asteroids is clustered in the island B, while a few of them (see Table 10) are located in the island A, characterized by a higher mean eccentricity and inclination.
+All unstable asteroids are located in the chaotic zone where various secular resonances shown here always lack clarity in showing 3-D structures; for that reason we posted a 3-D animation of the resonance structure with positions of the embedded asteroids at our web-site http://sirrah.troja.mff.cuni. cz/yarko-site/.

-Table 17: Numbered and multi-opposition asteroids residing in the J2/1 resonance: the stable population in the island B (B-Zhongguos) with median residence lifetime $t{\rm J2/1}$ longer than 1 Gy in our numerical simulation.
-The quantities are the same as in Table 15.
-The ν{16} symbol means the asteroid is close to the corresponding secular resonance
+Table 11: Numbered and multi-opposition asteroids residing in the J2/1 resonance: the stable population in the island B (B-Zhongguos) with median residence lifetime $t{J2/1}$ longer than 1 Gy in our numerical simulation.
+The quantities are the same as in Table 9.
+The ν{16} symbol means the asteroid is close to the corresponding secular resonance.